 a review of Chrono Trigger

-a videogame developed by the square that was
+a videogame developed by the dream team

 and published by squaresoft